woman sitting at a table with a laptop

 Which type of credit is right for your company?

 Before reaching out for a line of credit or loan, it’s important to start with a thorough assessment of needs.
 A detailed business plan with clearly defined short and long term goals is important in making a final decision.
 There are a lot of options out there for small business owners.
 You’ll have your pick between large commercial banks, small local banks, SBA-backed loans, and more.
-There are plenty of options available for either route you chose.
-Remember to know the requirements as well as advantages and disadvantages for each avenue before applying.
+There are plenty of options available for either route you choose.
+Remember to know the requirements as well as advantages and disadvantages of each avenue before applying.

-No matter which option you ultimately chose, remember that paying your loans on time is vital to building and maintaining a healthy credit score as well as developing good rapport with banks and lenders with whom you may do business again in the future.
+No matter which option you ultimately chose, remember that paying your loans on time is vital to building and maintaining a healthy credit score as well as developing a good rapport with banks and lenders with whom you may do business again in the future.
 If you’re looking for more small business resources, the Business Solutions Center is a great place to start.

 Small Business Icon